almostearthling/whenever/README.md

     * `"ge"` meaning _greater or equal to_
     * `"lt"` meaning _less than_
     * `"le"` meaning _less or equal to_
-    * `"match"` specified that the second operand has to be intended as a _regular expression_ to be matched
+    * `"match"` to indicate that the second operand has to be intended as a _regular expression_ to be matched
   * `"value"`: the second operand for the specified operator.

 Note that not all types of operand are supported for all operator: comparisons (_greater_ and _greater or equal_, _less_ and _less or equal_) are only supported for numbers, and matching is only supported for strings.